-At a point, I thought there was no solution.
-I researched places like Quora and Reddit, even the Apple app store.
+At one point, I thought there was no solution.
+I researched places like Quora and, Reddit, even the Apple app store.
 I even tried to change my system preferences, and still, it took me a long time to fix iMovie.
 At some point, I even considered changing my video editor program.
 Luckily, I was able to find a solution to my problem.

-That is why in this post I will teach how to fix iMovie so you don’t have to go crazy trying to find a solution.
+That is why in this post, I will teach you how to fix iMovie, so you don’t have to go crazy trying to find a solution.
 I will first share with you some of the most common causes for when iMovie keeps crashing when importing project files, and I will later discuss some solutions that will surely help you.

 Why is Your iMovie Crashing When Importing?